Hayley Williams: 2009–2019: Early collaborations

 Williams wrote and recorded the song "Teenagers", which was featured in the soundtrack for the feature film Jennifer's Body.
 After the release of "Teenagers", Williams stated that she had no plans to establish herself as a solo artist.
 In 2010, she appeared on the tracks "Airplanes" and "Airplanes, Part II" from alternative rapper B.o.B's debut album, B.o.B Presents: The Adventures of Bobby Ray.
 When it was released as a single, "Airplanes" peaked within the top ten in nineteen countries, including the number one position in the United Kingdom and New Zealand.

-EDM producer Zedd and Williams collaborated on the track "Stay the Night", from his debut studio album, Clarity, which was released in 2013.
+Williams collaborated with Weezer on a version of the Muppets song "Rainbow Connection" for the 2011 cover album Muppets: The Green Album.
+She featured on EDM producer Zedd's track "Stay the Night", which appeared on his debut studio album Clarity (2013).
+In 2015, she featured on a new version of the song "Vicious Love" for her then-fiancée Chad Gilbert's band New Found Glory, also appearing in its music video.
+In 2016, she featured on a remix of Chvrches' song "Bury It", after having performed it live with the band the previous year.
 In 2019, she collaborated with American Football on the song "Uncomfortably Numb", which appeared on the band's third self-titled studio album.

 2020–2021: Petals for Armor and Flowers for Vases

-In December 2019, on her 31st birthday, Williams announced she would be releasing solo music in 2020, with a "taste" of it to come in January.
-Flyers consisting of a picture of Williams under the title Petals for Armor began appearing in several US cities and abroad.
-Her debut solo single "Simmer" was released on January 22, 2020, with its accompanying music video.
-That same day Williams announced that her debut studio album, Petals for Armor, would be released on May 8, 2020.
-It was later revealed that she would release an EP, Petals for Armor I, on February 6, 2020, in an interview with Zane Lowe on Apple Music.
-On March 19, she announced that she was postponing the release of the second half of the EP, and instead released the song "Roses/Lotus/Violet/Iris" featuring Boygenius.
-A solo tour in promotion of the album was postponed from May 2020 then canceled due to the COVID-19 pandemic.
-In December 2024, on her 36th birthday, Williams announced plans to play the cancelled shows in 2025.
+In December 2019, on her 31st birthday, Williams announced that she would release solo music the following year, revealing the title of the project, Petals for Armor, on January 7, 2020.
+On January 22, she released the album's lead single, "Simmer", with an accompanying music video.
+Following the release of "Leave It Alone" that month, on February 6, she released Petals for Armor I, an extended play including the two singles and three additional songs.
+In March, she delayed the intended release of the second EP due to the COVID-19 pandemic, instead releasing the song "Roses/Lotus/Violet/Iris" featuring the members of Boygenius; Petals for Armor II released on April 21 with the single "Dead Horse".
+The album released on May 8, 2026.
+The album's associated solo tour, the Petals for Armor Tour, was postponed from May 2020 and subsequently canceled due to the pandemic.

 In January 2021, Williams started teasing a project titled Flowers for Vases / Descansos.
-She unofficially released the single "My Limb" by giving a CD with the track on it to a dedicated fan.
+She unofficially released the single "My Limb" by giving a CD with the track on it to a fan.
 Williams released the album on February 5, 2021.